 Ayoob: Well, I would not draw to Position Sul, because it traps both of my hands at the centerline.
 Drawing to retention would be better.
 If I don’t immediately intend to shoot, hand on the holstered gun with the other hand free to block and parry, I think, would be better yet.

 eJournal: So, you don’t necessarily want that gun out until you have identified a threat you think you will have to shoot?

 Ayoob: Well, remember that other people do not know who we are.
-Let’s say there are two or three well-intentioned protestors who came to march because they believed everything BLM said, and they want to do good.
+Let’s say there are two or three well-intentioned protesters who came to march because they believed everything BLM said, and they want to do good.
 They’re well-intentioned, good human beings, but each of them is the size of a pro-football linebacker.
 They hear from behind them the scream, “He has got a gun!”
 They see you struggling with people who a few minutes ago were walking with them, who now are obviously in fear of you.
-You are going to have them on top of you because they will come to the conclusion that you are the fascist that Antifa warned them about or you are like the crazy, white racist that drove into a crowd of people in Charlottesville, VA killing one and sending 19 more to the hospital.
+You are going to have them on top of you because they will come to the conclusion that you are the fascist that Antifa warned them about or you are like the crazy, white racist who drove into a crowd of people in Charlottesville, VA, killing one and sending 19 more to the hospital.
 There is a whole lot of potential there for mistaken identity.

 eJournal: What is your opinion about resorting to alternate weapons– perhaps pepper spray, batons where they’re legal, knives?
 In other words, in very crowded situations with large numbers of people, is the gun our best defense?